What Is a Named Driver Exclusion?

 Frequently Asked Questions

 What is the difference between an excluded driver and an unlisted driver?
 An unlisted driver may still receive limited coverage through permissive use rules if they borrow your car occasionally with your permission.
 An excluded driver has signed a legal form waiving all coverage, meaning no claim will be paid if they drive your vehicle under any circumstances.
 The distinction matters enormously in the event of an accident — understanding these roles can protect you from unexpected claim denials.
+Review your policy carefully and ask your insurer to clarify the exact status of every regular driver in your household.

 Will an excluded driver's accident affect my insurance rates?
 Since the claim is denied entirely, there is no traditional insurance payout — meaning your insurer won't process it as a standard claim that raises your rates.
 However, your insurer may choose not to renew your policy if they discover an excluded driver was operating your vehicle, which can make it harder to find affordable coverage in the future.
+Policy non-renewal after a denied claim can also trigger surcharges with a new insurer.

 Does a named driver exclusion apply to all vehicles on my policy?
 Generally, yes.
 A named driver exclusion endorsement typically applies across all vehicles listed under the same policy.
 However, some insurers may structure exclusions differently, so it's worth confirming with your insurance company whether the exclusion covers every vehicle or only the one involved in the original exclusion agreement.
+Always get the specific terms of the exclusion in writing.